Agriculture

 Sprinkler Irrigation

-In the case of shallow, highly arable and porous soil and uneven topography, this irrigation method is practised.
+In the case of shallow, highly arable and porous soil and uneven topography, this irrigation method is practiced.
 At the seedling stage, sprinkler irrigation method is extremely beneficial.
 Water is sprayed under pressure with the help of a network of pipes via nozzles or jets.

 Drip Irrigation